digitalbazaar/cid-test-suite/README.md

 ## Setup

 Have a W3C Controlled Identifiers (CIDs) v1.0 document available on the web.
-The test-suite will do a GET request on the provided identifier.
+The test-suite will do a GET request on the provided endpoint and assert the response.

 ## Usage